plamarque/sphinx-poc/docs/GettingStarted/PLFHomepage/Creating-content.rst

 topic <#PLFUserGuide.BuildingYourForum.RegularUser.Topics.CreatingTopic>`__
 for more details.

+.. _Uploading a document:

 **Uploading a file**

 Simply select Upload a File from the drop-down menu.
 See `Sharing a File <#PLFUserGuide.GettingStarted.ActivitiesInActivityStream.SharingLinkAndFile.SharingFile>`__ for more details.

+.. _Creating a Wiki:
 **Creating a Wiki page**

 Click Wiki Page from the drop-down menu.